hydephp/develop/docs/digging-deeper/advanced-markdown.md

 #### Alternative syntax

 The syntax is rather forgiving by design, and supports using both `//` and `#` for comments.
-The colon is also optional, and the 'f' can be both upper or lower case.
+The colon is also optional, and the 'filepath' string is case-insensitive.
 So the following is also perfectly valid:

 ````markdown
 ```js